 The remainder of the article is organized as follows.
-In the Data and Method section, we first describe the sample survey data and evaluate the comparability of the two survey datasets against population data.
+In Sect.
+2, we first describe the sample survey data and evaluate the comparability of the two survey datasets against population data.
 We then describe the method of constrained MLE as applied to the problem of estimating first birth probabilities using these survey and population data sources.
 We also derive the main analytical result relevant to pooling the survey datasets with constrained estimation: that the proportionate reduction in variance of the regression parameter estimates is independent of the total sample size.
-In the Results section, we compare the results obtained under constrained MLE on the pooled survey datasets with results from estimators that either ignore the population data or that forego the opportunity to pool the survey data.
+In Sect.
+3, we compare the results obtained under constrained MLE on the pooled survey datasets with results from estimators that either ignore the population data or that forego the opportunity to pool the survey data.
 Both non-parametric and parametric specifications of the relationship of first births to age are used in the alternatives that ignore the population data.
-The Summary and Conclusions section follows.
+Finally, Sect.
+4 follows.